tonethar/IGME-230-GDD-Master/notes/HW-gif-finder.md

 - #8 above - add the search term to the url - the web service requires this parameter name to be `q`
 - #9 above - grab the value of the &lt;select>, and then add the `limit` parameter to the url.
 Note that parameters are formated as `name=value` and separated by ampersands.
 - #10 above - update the UI with the user's search term
-- #11 above - finally! log out the URL.
+- #11 above - finally! log out the URL

 ## V. <a id="section5">Testing the URL